emden-norfolk/php-daemon/README.md

  - Errors will be logged to a log file.
 Use `trigger_error()` to manually write to the log.

-See `example.php` for an implementation reference.
+See `examples/basic.php` for an implementation reference.

 ### Standalone